kagan94/real-estate-price-parser/README.md

 The goal is to validate and find apartments which are posted not all portals.
 For example, apartment has listing on city24.ee, but not on kv.ee.

-The motivation behind this experiment is to check if there are some mispriced apartments which are posted only on 1 portal.
+The motivation behind this experiment is to check if there are some mispriced apartments (possibly, by apartment owners, or maklers that try to save on advertising) which are posted only on 1 portal.

 ## Features